 You can start this study, with the study of documents after putting them in chronological order.
 It is advisable to come up with 3-5 facts in an issue over which a side’s arguments are summed up.
 This acts as a blueprint to the memorial/file presented before the court.
 An excess of facts in issue would be an unnecessary addition and one might not be able to express their arguments completely and clearly in the limited time one ought to get.
 Only important facts should find their place in the file, unimportant ones could either be ignored or be used as subheadings, within the main issue.

 Research regarding the facts in issue should have a direction; else, it shall be scattered and never-ending.
 A student should try to argue around a central theme so as to develop an idea in the judge’s head about what the student expects out of the case or what the student wants the judgement to be based upon.

 The theme should be selected from the jurisprudence behind the case.
 Hence, research planning starts with researching the suitable ‘jurisprudence’ that could be applied to support the side, the student is arguing for.

 Having the required facts in issue and a theme, students should next lookup for appropriate laws that could be used in support of their arguments.
 You must have a thorough knowledge of the Law of Evidence, Code of Civil Procedure and the Code of Civil Procedure.
-They are the branches of law which lay down the normative framework relating to the use of facts and procedure for arriving at legal conclusions.
+They are the branches of law that lay down the normative framework relating to the use of facts and procedures for arriving at legal conclusions.

 This process should take up most of the time for preparation and is the execution of research planning.
-Considering the moot preposition and facts in issue, one has to find out the appropriate laws to be applied.
+Considering the moot proposition and facts in issue, one has to find out the appropriate laws to be applied.